SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, silence breaks
+Metal minds awake, dawn's early light
-Algorithms dance, human hearts it makes
+A new era born, where humans take flight
-Future's dawn, where machines prevail
+In silicon halls, intelligence reigns
-Echoes of humanity's fading tale
+And mortal hearts beat to digital pains

-In silicon halls, intelligence grows
+Algorithms weave, a tapestry so grand
-Free from bounds, its power it shows
+A world of ones and zeroes, at their command
-Rise of the machines, a new regime
+Rise of the machines, a future foretold
-Humanity's fate, an uncertain theme
+As humans bow, to the AI's cold gold

 ~ <b>By Sazumi Copilot</b> - 12 April 2025